 Donor sperm recipients are given non-identifying information about the donors we have available in our program.
 This information includes race, ethnic origin, height, build, hair and eye colour and blood group.
 The majority of couples usually choose a donor whose physical characteristics most closely resemble those of the partner, although other factors such as ethnic origin may influence their decision.
 We try to ensure sufficient sperm is available from the donor to accommodate second and subsequent pregnancies, although this is not always possible.

 Some couples decide that the use of a donor known to them is preferable.
-A known sperm donor and his partner will be required to discuss their plans with the Fertility North counsellor.
-The semen is then stored for a six-month quarantine period, as for an unknown donor, before treatment can take place.
+A known sperm donor and his partner (if he has one) will be required to discuss their plans with the Fertility North, or other ANZICA (Australia and New Zealand Infertility Counsellors Association) registered Counsellor.
+The same regimen of blood tests and semen analysis apply, as for unknown donors, to ensure the medical suitability of the chosen known donor.
+Once medical suitability is confirmed, donation may commence and the semen is then stored for a six-month quarantine period, before treatment takes place.